crodrigoturner/blog/content/about.md

 Most of the images from this website are made with Midjourney.

-This website is <a href="https://www.websitecarbon.com/website/carlosrodrigo-com/">climate friendly</a>.
+This website is climate friendly.
+98% cleaner than of all web pages globally according to [Website carbon calculator](https://www.websitecarbon.com/website/carlosrodrigo-com/) and [Ecograder](https://ecograder.com/report/ui51eop7QVAu1piHLdKCnYav).

 ---